iPhone SE (2016) Review

 - 16 or 64GB storage

 - 1.2MP Facetime front camera

 - Live photos

-Who is the iPhone SE for?
+What is the iPhone SE?

-iPhone SE – Design, Screen and Audio
+iPhone SE Design, Screen and Audio – Small but perfectly formed

 A surprising amount of people I speak to say they want a small phone that packs all the features of a full-fat flagship.
 Sony is the only manufacturer to have previously attempted anything like this, but even its Xperia Z5 Compact has a not-so-tiny 4.6-inch screen and it’s quite thick.
 The iPhone SE is much smaller and much easier to handle.